 The complete guide to charging an electric car

-Electric cars are different from petrol and diesel vehicles in the way they're refuelled: they're powered by electricity from the national grid, with a plug socket allowing a large battery to be charged via a cable.
+Electric cars differ from petrol and diesel vehicles in the way they're refuelled: they're powered by electricity from the national grid, with a plug socket allowing their large batteries to be charged via a cable.

-Plug-in hybrid vehicles (PHEVs) also feature a socket and a battery, although the latter of these is often smaller than those typically found in electric cars, which is why PHEVs don't return as much zero-emissions range.
-Although they feature an electric powertrain, plug-in hybrids more closely resemble normal cars as they contain an internal-combustion engine that runs on conventional fuel.
+Plug-in hybrid vehicles (PHEVs) also feature a socket and a battery.
+This battery is often smaller than those typically found in electric cars, which is why PHEVs don't return as much zero-emissions range.
+While they feature an electric powertrain, plug-in hybrids more closely resemble normal cars as they also use an internal combustion engine running on either petrol of diesel.

 Electric vehicles and PHEVs use a small selection of different plug sockets and connectors: knowing the type of socket and cable your car has is important, as this will dictate where and how fast you can charge.